-OUR TARRYTOWN BIN HAS BEEN PAUSED FOR THE VERY BUSY HALLOWEEN SEASON.
-IT WILL BE BACK IN NOVEMBER.
-IN THE MEANTIME, IN NYACK THERE ARE BINS ON SOUTH BROADWAY NEAR THE GAS STATION AT THE CORNER OF SO.
+THIS PAGE CONTAINS INFORMATION ABOUT THE TEXTILE RECYCLE BIN OUTSIDE OUR SHOP DOOR IN TARRYTOWN.
+IN NYACK THERE ARE BINS ON SOUTH BROADWAY NEAR THE GAS STATION AT THE CORNER OF SO.
 BROADWAY AND CEDAR HILL AVE.
 THE COMPANY NAME IS HELPSY AND THEY ARE A GREAT SOURCE FOR DONATIONS/RECYCLING.

-ONCE OUR BIN IS BACK, YOU CAN DROP OFF YOUR ITEMS (THEY MUST BE IN BAGS) MON-SAT BETWEEN 8AM-8PM.
+OUR TARRYTOWN TEXTILE RECYCLE BIN IS BACK!
+YOU CAN DROP OFF YOUR ITEMS (THEY MUST BE IN BAGS) MON-SAT BETWEEN 8AM-8PM.

 NO PILLOWS, RUGS OR STUFFED ANIMALS